 The LGCA licenses only Texas hold’em poker tournaments where chips are non-negotiable and have no cash value.
 Other poker forms such as Omaha, seven-card stud and five-card draw are not allowed as charitable gaming in Manitoba.

 Organizations holding Texas hold’em poker tournaments must comply with the terms and conditions set by the LGCA.
 The LGCA has established standard rules of play.
 Licensees must also set their own individual tournament rules to be used with the LGCA’s standard rules of play.

-- FORM: Texas hold’em poker tournament application
+- TERMS AND CONDITIONS: Texas hold’em poker tournament

 - GUIDE: Texas hold’em poker tournament standard rules of play